nameer101280/Amazon-Web-Scraper/Documentation/README.md

 Various headers, including user agents, are experimented with to simulate requests from real web browsers and reduce the likelihood of detection.

 ## How to Run the Script
-1. Clone the repository to your local machine.
+1. Open the folder by "Open with VS code"
+2. Open new terminal.
-2 Run the script by executing `python scraper.py`.
+3 Run the script by executing `python scraper.py`.
-3. Enter your search query when prompted.
+4. Enter your search query when prompted.
-4. The script will scrape Amazon search results for the specified query and save the data to a JSON file.
+5. The script will scrape Amazon search results for the specified query and save the data to a JSON file.

 ## Dependencies
 - requests
 - fake_useragent
 - BeautifulSoup

-## Contributing
-Contributions, such as bug reports, feature requests, and pull requests, are welcome!